A PROJECT OF SPARK CENTRAL

 These collections feature adults and teens from our community and are the result of writing workshops run by local writers.
 Participants engage in meaningful writing exercises, collaborative workshopping, and a community reading where we celebrate our work together.
 Each participant receives a copy of the publication, the rest of which are sold to support Spark Central's programs and publishing projects, so we can keep paying the creativity forward.

-Past projects, such as The Periodic Table of Poems, have featured a diverse cross-section of our Spokane community, containing teens and senior citizens, immigrants and long-time neighborhood residents, writing novices and established writers.
+Past projects, such as The Periodic Table of Poems, have featured a diverse cross-section of our Spokane community, including teens and senior citizens, immigrants, long-time neighborhood residents, writing novices, and established writers.

 Support for WCPU

 West Central Publishing Union's programs are made possible by these generous donors.